buzzqw/TUS/OBSS/OBSSv2-eng.md

 He is paranoid and does not trust anyone.
 He uses his powers of divination to know and scrutinize everyone.

 Sixiser is the master of nightmares, of the most frightening dreams of visions of death.
 He often uses nightmares as a means of communication with his followers.

+Sixiser is dishonest when manipulating dreams and visions, impulsive when anxiety drives him to accumulate, and uncompromising in his need to control the future.
+His caution, cynicism, and suspicion arise from fear, while indecision forces him to consult every possible omen once more.

 The Devotees of Sixiser are often necromancers surrounded by undead and other silent and obedient creatures.
 Those who seek refuge in search of solitude and study, those who aim to expand and govern entire cities and nations in order to feel safer, are Devotees of Sixiser.